rubenhortas/rubenhortas.github.io/_posts/2024-02-24-htb-codify.md

 ```

 After taking a look at the system files, in `/var/www/contact` we can find the sqlite3 database `tickets.db`.
-Inside we will find the hashed password for the user `joshua`:
+Inside the database we will find the hashed password for the user `joshua`:

 `sqlite3 tickets.db`